score-framework/py.doc/docs/tutorial/setup.rst

         ...
       (moswblog)sirlancelot@spamalot:~$

 That's it, we have created a new and completely empty python package.
+It even contains an empty SCORE configuration file (*local.conf*), that we will expand during the course of this tutorial.

 It is time to define our :ref:`database layer <tutorial_db>`.